drud/quicksprint/DRUPAL_SPRINTUSER_README.md

 #### 3.1 Docker CE or Docker Toolbox

-* **Windows users:** Install Git For Windows from the **installs** directory.
-The version here is newer than you might have on your computer if you already have it, so install if you don't have Git for Windows or have a version less than 2.18.0.
+* **Windows users install git:** First, install Git For Windows from the **installs** directory.
+The version here is newer than you might have on your computer if you already have it, so install if you don't have Git for Windows or have a version less than 2.21.0.
 * **All users:** Find the Docker installer for your Operating System underneath the **installs** directory.
 It is important to install the version of Docker provided for compatibility with the tools.

  Operating System | Docker Version | Installer
  ---------------- | -------------- | -----------------
- Windows 10 Pro, Enterprise (HyperV enabled) | Docker CE | "Docker for Windows Installer.exe" Windows 10 Home | Docker Toolbox | DockerToolbox-VERSION-ce.exe
+ Windows 10 Pro, Enterprise (HyperV enabled) | Docker CE | "Docker for Windows Installer.exe" Windows 10 Home | Docker Toolbox | DockerToolbox-VERSION.exe
- Windows 7 (or no HyperV enabled)| Docker Toolbox | DockerToolbox-VERSION-ce.exe MacOS | Docker CE | Docker.dmg
+ Windows 7 (or no HyperV enabled)| Docker Toolbox | DockerToolbox-VERSION.exe MacOS | Docker CE | Docker.dmg
  Linux | Docker CE, docker-compose | See [Linux instructions](https://docs.docker.com/install/#docker-ce)